rsaimon348/aws-automation-with-python/project-1/README.md

 ### Features
 we have included following features
- - Add click module to pass argument and grouping the methods
+ - Add click module to pass argument and grouping  methods
  - List bucket
  - list contentes of a buckets